Please note that ack with a version number of 1.x is deprecated. Please use ack 2.0.

 See ACK_COLOR_FILENAME for the color specifications.

-ACK_PAGER
+Using ACK_PAGER

-Using ACK_PAGER does not suppress grouping and coloring like piping output on the command-line does, except that on Windows ack will assume that ACK_PAGER does not support color.
+piping output on the command-line does, except that on Windows

 ACK_PAGER_COLOR

 Specifies a pager program that understands ANSI color sequences.
-Using ACK_PAGER_COLOR does not suppress grouping and coloring like piping output on the command-line does.

-If you are not on Windows, you never need to use ACK_PAGER_COLOR.
+If you are not on Windows, you never need to use ACK_PAGER_COLOR

 ack integrates easily with the Vim text editor.
 Set this in your .vimrc to use ack instead of grep: